Professor Peter Lambert Pro-Vice-Chancellor (Learning and Teaching)

 Professor Peter Lambert gained his first degree in American Studies at the University of Birmingham, and completed his PhD in Latin American Politics at the University of the West of England, where he worked as a lecturer/senior lecturer in Spanish and Latin American Studies between 1995 and 2000.

-Peter has published widely on Latin American politics and history, with a focus on Paraguay, where he worked between 1987 and 1991.
+He has published widely on Latin American politics and history, with a focus on Paraguayan contemporary politics.
 He was President of The Society for Latin American Studies from 2007 to 2009.

 He was appointed Pro-Vice-Chancellor (Learning & Teaching) in July 2015.

-Peter took his undergraduate degree in American Studies at the University of Birmingham.
+Peter took his undergraduate degree in American Studies at the University of Birmingham where he specialised in Latin American studies.
 He completed his PhD in Latin American Politics at the University of the West of England.